Signed in as:

 Assessments can include parent interview, one to one time with your child, formal and informal tests or questionnaires, and observation at home and/or school.

 By visiting this website you agree that all information is for educational purposes providing a broad understanding and knowledge of various topics related to the practice of occupational therapy.
 This information is not intended to substitute for medical advice, diagnosis, or treatment.
+Parents should discuss developmental milestones and any concerns with their pediatrician.

 Copyright © 2024- 2025 Susan M Schwartz, OT, PLLC - All Rights Reserved.